Rockies withstand Arizona’s rally in 9th, hold on to win 8-7

-PHOENIX (AP) — Charlie Blackmon hit a grand slam to help Colorado build a big lead and the Rockies held on during a tense ninth inning to beat the Arizona Diamondbacks 8-7 on Wednesday night.
+Blackmon’s grand slam helped the Rockies build a big cushion and they held on during a tense ninth inning to beat the Arizona Diamondbacks 8-7 on Wednesday night.

+Colorado has won three straight after bouncing back from a seven-game losing skid.

+“It’s not really a baseball season until things get tough, things get hard,” Blackmon said.
+“I think it’s important to always have that perspective that you’re going to have good times, you’re going to have bad times.”

 Blackmon’s second career slam made it 8-1 in the top of the eighth.
 After the Diamondbacks scored twice in the bottom half of the inning, they rallied for four runs in the ninth.